GSam/samba-cloud-autobuild/roles/packer/README.md

 # Ansible Role: Packer

-## What
+## What does this role do?

-This role create a image with:

-- all samba dependencies installed
-- samba code cloned, compiled

-## How

-Refer to tests/test.yml

-## TODO
-network id is hardcoded.
+- download and install packer if not available
+- render packer template and validate
+- run packer build with rendered template